 LUNAR BASE (Entering 4-5 Grade, 4 Half Days)

 Campers discover the exciting challenges of living on the Moon as they work with their team to create a lunar colony and experience science hands-on.
-From learning how to make ice cream from liquid nitrogen to studying the phases of the Moon using Oreo cookies, Lunar Base camp opens kids’ minds to the journey of space travel.
+From learning how to make ice cream from liquid nitrogen to studying the phases of the Moon using Oreo cookies, Lunar Base opens kids’ minds to the journey of space travel.

 During my experience at Lunar Base, I learned how to build a better lander.
 I was provided a set of supplies to handcraft a moon lander that (hopefully!) would withstand a two-story drop without harming the astronauts (aka marshmallows).
 Only one astronaut survived, so in retrospect, my lander should have been designed with better shock absorbers, a lesson in engineering!